4.2.2 Protecting W-2 Participant Information

 3. To staff from the DCF, which has direct administrative control over the W-2 program.

 EXAMPLE 1: Juanita is a W-2 T participant.
 Her FEP referred her to a mental health specialist for a formal mental health assessment.
 Based on the results of the assessment and a diagnosis of depression and situational anxiety disorder, the FEP assigned Juanita to weekly mental health counseling appointments and limited hours at a work experience site.
 After six months, Juanita was ready to begin employment search.
-Juanita’s FEP shared with the employment readiness workshop facilitator Juanita’s mental health diagnosis and the necessary accommodations she would need to successfully participate in the job readiness workshop.
-The sharing of this information was based on the workshop facilitators assigned duties requiring access to the information because with this information the facilitator would be able to direct Juanita towards employment that would not cause anxiety as well as provide the accommodations Juanita needs in order to maintain employment.
+Juanita’s FEP shared with the employment readiness workshop facilitator Juanita’s mental health diagnosis, the necessary accommodations she would need to successfully participate in the job readiness workshop, and stressed that Juanita’s diagnosis and accommodations must be kept confidential.
+The sharing of this information was based on the workshop facilitator’s assigned duties requiring access to the information to be able to direct Juanita towards employment that would not cause anxiety as well as provide the accommodations Juanita needs in order to maintain employment.

-EXAMPLE 2: Roberta is a new W-2 T participant who has transferred from another W-2 agency from another part of the state.
-Roberta has been diagnosed with post traumatic stress disorder due to abuse she suffered earlier in her life.
-Roberta confided this in her FEP and shared some counseling records that she had been given by her former doctor.
-When Roberta’s FEP saw her co-worker later in the day, she asked for some advice on finding Roberta a new doctor and shared with her the details of Roberta’s past.
-The sharing of Roberta’s past was not based on the co-workers assigned duties requiring access to the information because the FEP could have kept the details confidential while still seeking advice on referring Roberta to a local mental health professional.
+EXAMPLE 2: Roberta is a new W-2 T participant who has been diagnosed with post- traumatic stress disorder due to a traumatic event from her past.
+Roberta confided this in her FEP and shared some counseling records from her former doctor.
+Later that day, Roberta’s FEP shared with her co-worker the details of Roberta’s past and asked for advice on finding Roberta a new doctor.
+The sharing of Roberta’s past was not based on the co-worker’s assigned duties requiring access to the information because the FEP could have kept the details confidential while still seeking advice on referring Roberta to a local mental health professional.